-Cross browser testing is an excellent way to test your website or app’s compatibility across different browsers.
+Cross browser testing is an excellent way to test your app’s or website compatibility across different browsers.
 In this article, we’ll cover some of the most common cross browser compatibility issues that can occur during a website browser test, as well as looking at how to fix them.

 There are a wide range of cross browser compatibility issues that may pop up during testing, and below we have tried to cover some of the most common ones.
 We’ll also show you the fix for each issue.